jhenager/DrSneuss.Solution/README.md

 </p>

 _This Machine repair app is designed to help Dr. Sneuss keep track of his engineers and machine repairs.
-This app utilizes razor c# asp.net core mvc with entity framework using the CRUD naming convention._
+This app utilizes razor, c#, asp.net core, mvc with entity framework using the CRUD naming convention._

 ## **REQUIREMENTS**